'We had to go as deep as we’ve had to go all year': Third-set rally sparks Nebraska to Sweet 16

 What Nebraska did to win the third set — what felt like two times — was the difference in the match.
 Nebraska won that marathon set 32-30 for a 2-1 match lead.
 Nebraska coach John Cook said it felt like the team that won that set would win the match.

-For all of their flaws in the match, the Huskers competed and won that set, and the match.
+For all of their flaws Saturday, the Huskers competed and won that set, and the match.

 “They competed great,” Cook said.
 “We talked about in the tournament you’re going to have to win some ugly games and ugly matches.
 It’s not going to go perfect all of the time.
 Tonight was a slugfest for both teams.
 Both teams were making great plays and willing balls up and taking huge swings.
 There were some great rallies.”